-- 1. Have completed 28 college or university semester credits. - 2.
-Have a cumulative GPA of at least 2.0; and are in good academic standing at their previous institution.
-(Students below the required GPA may be accepted provisionally).
+- 1. Have completed 28 college or university semester credits. - Have a cumulative GPA of at least 2.0; and are in good academic standing at their previous institution.
+(Students below the required GPA may be accepted provisionally at the discretion of the Admissions Committee).

-Failure to report all college and university work attempted could result in revocation of admission.
+Failure to report all college and university work attempted could result in denial or revocation of admission.
 Transfer students may request a "Transfer Guide" to assist them in the transfer process.